 local food

-We are working to expand the growing of food, particularly vegetables, using agroecological techniques.
+We are working to expand the growing of food, particularly vegetables, using agroecological techniques - building biodiversity, mitigating climate over-heating and keeping our rivers clean.

-Our food supply is not secure.
+Food insecurity is a grave threat.
 Driven by growing economic inequality, food prices are rising inexorably, particularly of healthy foods.
 This will generate ever more food poverty in the future.
 Food shocks caused by climate disasters and wars will drive prices up even more.
-Economic inequality is also driving up the price of land.
+Economic inequality is also driving up the price of land, which is priced as a financial asset for the wealthy.
 This is blocking new farmers from starting and limiting our ability to secure our food supply.
-Our current supermarket-centred, corporate food system is a major driver of climate change, biodiversity loss and water pollution.
+So, as our current food supplies are threatened, our ability to replace them also diminishes.

 Our projects